Joalor64GH/Joalor64-Engine/example_mods/images/dialogue/readme.txt

-Drop your Dialogue characters shit here
+Drop your dialogue portraits here.

-If you're asking "How do i make dialogues play?" or any other questions, read this: https://github.com/ShadowMario/FNF-PsychEngine/wiki/Dialogues
+If you're asking "How do I get the things working?", try reading this: https://github.com/ShadowMario/FNF-PsychEngine/wiki/Dialogues